 1. Projects may be entered by individual students or by groups of up to three students from Grades 5-12.
-The names of all students must be on the entry form.
+The names of all students must be on the Official 2024 Social Studies Fair Entry Form.
 Group projects will be judged in the Class corresponding to the highest grade level represented by members of the group and in competition with individual projects.